 The following Booking Conditions together with our General Information and Guest Conduct Policy form the basis of your contract.
 All bookings are subject to these Booking Conditions.
+In the event of any inconsistency, these Booking Conditions shall prevail.
 The parties to that contract are yourself and either Celebrity Cruises Inc. or RCL Cruises Ltd, depending on which of those entities will be operating the cruise ship on which you sail (the 'Ship Operator').
 The Ship Operator shall accept legal responsibility for the proper performance of this contract as set out below.
 You will be advised of the relevant Ship Operator at the time of booking and/or on your confirmation invoice.
-In these booking conditions, ‘you’ and ‘your’ means all persons named on a booking and ‘we’, ‘us’, ‘ourselves’ and ‘Celebrity Cruises®’ means either Celebrity Cruises Inc.or RCL Cruises Ltd. Your local booking office is RCL Cruises Ltd Australia with address at Level 12, 157 Walker Street, North Sydney, NSW 2060.
+In these booking conditions, ‘you’ and ‘your’ means all persons named on a booking and ‘we’, ‘us’, ‘ourselves’ and ‘Celebrity Cruises®’ means either Celebrity Cruises Inc. or RCL Cruises Ltd as will be determined as being the Ship Operator under these Booking Conditions.
+Your local booking office is RCL Cruises Ltd Australia with address at Level 12, 157 Walker Street, North Sydney, NSW 2060.

 Please Note: If you book a Celebrity Cruises cruise-only holiday in conjunction with other services such as flights, on-shore accommodation and/or ground transfers) which are arranged or provided by a travel agent or tour operator (‘travel organiser’) with whom you book (and not us), your contract for your entire holiday including the cruise and all other such services and arrangements will be with your travel organiser and not with us.
 The travel organiser’s own booking conditions will apply to your contract with your travel organiser.
 Please ensure you obtain a copy of these from your travel organiser before or at the time of booking to ensure that those terms are acceptable to you.
 Please note, we do not have any liability to you in these circumstances.
-In any event, if we are found liable to you on any basis, our liability and/or obligations to you or your organiser will be no greater or different to the liability and obligations we have under these booking conditions to consumers who have a contract with us.
+In any event, if we are found liable to you on any basis, our liability and/or obligations to you or your organiser will be no greater or different to the liability and obligations we have under these booking conditions to consumers who have a contract with us, notwithstanding anything that might be contained in any other terms of agreement with your travel organiser.
 In any such situation we will be fully entitled to rely on all defences, exclusions and limitations contained in the booking conditions set out below.
 Please read these conditions carefully.
-These terms and conditions are to be construed under the laws of NSW and you agree to submit to the exclusive jurisdiction of the court of that state in the event of dispute between you and Celebrity Cruises.
+These terms and conditions are to be construed under the laws of NSW and you agree to submit to the exclusive jurisdiction of the courts of that state in the event of dispute between you and Celebrity Cruises.

 How to make a booking